mmaksi/algorithms-data-structures/README.md

 ### Operations on Data Structures

-Insertion, Deletion, Traversal, Searching, Sorting, Access,
+Insertion, Deletion, Traversal (one for loop), Searching (find index), Sorting, Access.

 ## 4. Arrays

 - Arrays store data sequentially.
-- Lookup, push, pop have `O(1)` because the computer knows where data are stored in RAM (sequentially)
+- Lookup, push, pop have `O(1)` because the computer knows where data are stored in RAM (sequentially).
 - Unshift, splice have `O(n)` because it contains iterations over its items to re-order them.
+- Arrays are not the best when we want to add elements to the beginning of the array.

 ### Static Arrays vs. Dynamic Arrays:

-- Fixed in size.
+- Static Arrays are fixed in size.
 If you want to expand on their size, you need to copy and rebuild an array in a new location => double memory + time complexity `O(n)`.
 - Dynamic arrays allow adding items without copying (most of the time) => `O(1)`.
-- JavaScript arrays are dynamicc - they automatically allocate memory according to increase in size.
+- JavaScript arrays are dynamic - they automatically allocate memory according to increase in size.
 They expand as you add more items.
 But rarely do they act like static arrays.
 So the `push` command can be either `O(n)` or `O(1)`.

 ### Note